wsydney76/craft-contentoverview/docs/config/pages-setup.md

 ]
 ```

+### defaultPage

-defaultPage: the page that is initially selected.
+The page that is initially selected.
 Usually the first one.

+### pages

-pages: an array of page configs
+An array of page configs

+#### label

-* label: Label for nav and page titles
+Label for nav and page titles

+#### group

-* group: this page should only be available for admins/members of this group/one of these groups.
+This page should only be available for admins/members of this group/one of these groups.

 Can be a string (one group) or an array of group handles.

+#### permission

-* permission: this page should only be available for admins/users with this permission.
+This page should only be available for admins/users with this permission.

+#### blocks

-* blocks: array of templates that will be rendered inside a Control Panel twig block area.
+Array of templates that will be rendered inside a Control Panel twig block area.
 See [Templates](../customize/templates).

+### Show page links

+Where links to your subpages appear:

+#### Subnav

-By default, multiple pages are display as subNav:
+By default, multiple pages are displayed as subNav:

 ![screenshot](/images/nav2.jpg)

+#### Sidebar

 Alternatively, the pages can be displayed in the sidebar.